 Holi, the festival of colours, is also known as Holika or Holika-utsav.
 The colourful festival is celebrated with much fanfare all across India on Falgun Poornima (Full Moon), even though its manifestations change somewhat, from region to region.
 The day of Holi is also referred to as Vasant Mahotsav or Kama Mahotsav in Puranas.
-In 2019, Holi falls on 21st March.
+In 2020, Holika Dahan will be on 9th March while Rangwali Holi (when people play with colour) will fall on 10th March.

 If you want the festival of Holi to be a truly spiritual experience, then ideally, the preparation for this festival should start from Maha Shivaratri onwards, which is usually celebrated a couple of weeks or so before Holi.
 Contrary to what many believe, Holi is not simply about getting rid of the waste and negative from our lives and homes.
 In fact, the significance of Holi is much more than this.
 In Puranas, it is mentioned that people used to fix up the period between Holi to Diwali as a time for achieving and setting their goals and aims.
 This obviously meant that people, around this time, also started working on their shortcomings and weaknesses.
 Holi, in short, is a pledge day, when you accept and thus, take stock of your mistakes, and promise yourself to not repeat them.
 Holi is not about mindlessly throwing colours at others or shouting and creating a nuisance, as many do, but is about uprooting the negativity from your life.